 The container data type describes a list of data items that are related by being in the same message together.
 Each item of data is represented by an <Entry> element, which names the entry and assigns a type of data to the entry.

-It may translate to a structure in a programming language, but the purpose of a container data type is to describe the content of a message that passes through the protocol layers defined in the <Device> element of an EDS.
+It may translate to a structure in a programming language, but the purpose of a container data type is to describe the content of a message that passes through the protocol layers defined in an EDS.
 For this reason, the tools of expression for the content of a <ContainerDataType> manage the content of the container as it appears in a service data unit at that layer.
-The service data unit is also a protocol data unit, that is a message through which the device communicates.
+The service data unit in this case is also a protocol data unit, that is a message through which the device communicates.

 The specification in the preceding paragraph is not yet sufficient to write and to interpret an EDS container exactly.
-For example, segmentation is often handled in the OSI transport layer, which is inside the subnetwork layer of an EDS.
+For example, segmentation is often handled in the OSI transport layer, which can be described in an EDS.
+Although Figure 3-1 shows the transport layer outside the subnetwork layer, an EDS treats it and the network layer as part of the subnetwork layer.

-This could mean that a container in a subnetwork interface should not show segmentation data, but that is not always the best exposition.
+This could mean that a container in a subnetwork interface should not show segmentation data, but that is not true of all devices.

 When the segmentation mechanism is standard, and can be specified by name in the subnetwork, then there is no need for a container in a subnetwork interface to show segmentation data.
 If a designer wishes not to implement segmentation in the transport layer, then they will be able to consult the standard to determine the appearance of service data units with standard segmentation.
 Otherwise, the specification of the name of the standard with the device enables the designers to assure that their transport layer has the proper implementation of segmentation.